raphaelmarshall/What-happens-when.../ANSWER.rst

-So what really happens when you type Google.com in your computer and press enter ?
+So what happens when you type google.com in your computer and press enter ?

 **DOMAIN NAME SYSTEM (DNS)**
 First, the request is sent to the local DNS server.
 This raises the question, "What is DNS?"
 Humans are generally not very good at memorizing numbers compared to words.
 Imagine a world where you couldn't just type "Google.com" and had to know its IP address.